Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

 I'm a frontend developer from the United States currently located in Vietnam.
 I'm really into learning new frameworks and exploring new libraries.
-While I mainly work in vanilla Javascript, in 2022 I fell in love with React and Typescript.
-I spend all my free time working on polishing my skills and learning new things.
+While I mainly work in in the Frontend, I've lately been working on a few backend projects as well.
+I spend all my free time working on polishing my skills and adding new tools to my toolbox.

-Currently, I'm working on a few personal projects -- the repos of which can all be accessed here!

 ## In brief

-- I'm a frontend developer from the US
+- I'm a web developer from the US
 - I’m currently spending an intense amount of time on personal projects
 - I’m looking to collaborate on anything related to Javascript or Web Development